EVerest/libocpp/README.md

 ## Get Involved

-We welcome contributions and feedback!
-To get involved with the EVerest project and this OCPP implementation, please refer to our [COMMUNITY.md](https://github.com/EVerest/EVerest/blob/main/COMMUNITY.md) and [CONTRIBUTING.md](https://github.com/EVerest/EVerest/blob/main/CONTRIBUTING.md) guides.
+We welcome contributions from the community!
+Whether you're interested in adding features, fixing bugs, or improving documentation, your help is valuable.
+Check out our [CONTRIBUTING.md](https://github.com/EVerest/EVerest/blob/main/CONTRIBUTING.md) guide to get started.

 ## OCPP1.6